ArsamAryandoust/DataSelectionMaps/readme.md

 ---

-We start with importing a number of packages that we need for implementing this algorithm, and define a number of hyper parameters that are bundled through the use of attributes of a class object *HyperParameter* defined in **hyperparameters.py**.
+We start with importing a number of packages that we need for implementing our feature embedding active learning algorithm, and define a number of hyper parameters that are bundled through the use of attributes of a class object *HyperParameter* in the file **hyperparameters.py**.

 ```python